MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/activedirectory/Set-ADServiceAccount.md

 ```

 ### -Partition
-Specifies the distinguished name of an Active Directory partition.
+Specifies the distinguished name of an Active Directory domain naming context.
-The distinguished name must be one of the naming contexts on the current directory server.
 The cmdlet searches this partition to find the object defined by the *Identity* parameter.

 In many cases, a default value is used for the *Partition* parameter if no value is specified.
 The rules for determining the default value are given below.
 Note that rules listed first are evaluated first and once a default value can be determined, no further rules are evaluated.

-In Active Directory Domain Services (AD DS) environments, a default value for *Partition* is set in the following cases:
+A default value for *Partition* is set in the following cases:

 - If the *Identity* parameter is set to a distinguished name, the default value of *Partition* is automatically generated from this distinguished name.
 - If running cmdlets from an Active Directory provider drive, the default value of *Partition* is automatically generated from the current path in the drive.
+- If the `-server` parameter is used, the Path is set to the default naming context of this server.
-- If none of the previous cases apply, the default value of *Partition* is set to the default partition or naming context of the target domain.
+- If none of the previous cases apply, the default value of *Partition* is set to the default partition or naming context of the target used.

-In AD LDS environments, a default value for *Partition* is set in the following cases:

-- If the *Identity* parameter is set to a distinguished name, the default value of *Partition* is automatically generated from this distinguished name.
-- If running cmdlets from an Active Directory provider drive, the default value of *Partition* is automatically generated from the current path in the drive.
-- If the target AD LDS instance has a default naming context, the default value of *Partition* will be set to the default naming context.
-To specify a default naming context for an AD LDS environment, set the **msDS-defaultNamingContext** property of the Active Directory directory service agent (DSA) object (**nTDSDSA**) for the AD LDS instance.
-- If none of the previous cases apply, the *Partition* parameter will not take any default value.

 ```yaml
 Type: String